-Book Bags/Purses/Duffel Bags/Backpacks:
+Book Bags/Purses/Duffel Bags/Backpacks

 Students may use book bags to transport books and materials to and from school.
 However, all book bags/backpacks must be stored in the owner's locker.
 Book bags are not to be carried to class during the school day.
 Please realize the lockers are small.
 Duffel bags, purses, book bags and backpacks must be stored in the student's designated hallway locker.
+Lockers are to be used only before school, before and after lunch, and after school.